msa-em/nanocartography/nanocartography.md

 :::{figure} ./images/image36.tiff
 :name: fig28

-Figure 28: Calibration of the alpha tilt axis using a single, locally flat sample.
+Calibration of the alpha tilt axis using a single, locally flat sample.
 SAD patterns (a,b) were collected at various tilt conditions and then plotted (c) to obtain an approximate measurement of the α tilt axis.